Sore throat

 What should you do?

-• Most children with coughs/colds do not require treatment with antibiotics.
-Antibiotics rarely speed up recovery and often cause side effects such as rash and diarrhoea.
-They will also promote the development of antibiotic resistant bacteria in your child
+Most children with sore throat do not need antibiotics.
+Antibiotics often don't speed up recovery and can cause side effects such as rashes and diarrhoea.
+Taking antibiotics when you don't need them can increase the risk of antibiotic resistance to bacteria in your child (bacteria that can't be killed by antibiotics)

 How long will your child’s symptoms last?